tranvinh21/auto-merge-pr/README.md

 ## Troubleshooting

 If the action fails to merge a pull request, check the workflow logs for detailed error messages.
-Common issues include:

-- Insufficient permissions for the personal access token
-- Branch protection rules preventing the merge
-- Pull request has merge conflicts
+The action includes comprehensive error reporting to help diagnose issues.

+### Common Issues and Solutions

+#### Mergeable Status is Null

+GitHub calculates the mergeable status asynchronously, and sometimes it may remain `null` even after multiple attempts to check.
+The action includes several workarounds:

+- It forces GitHub to recalculate the mergeable status by updating the PR
+- It waits for up to 10 attempts with 10-second intervals
+- If the mergeable status is still `null` but the mergeable state is `clean`, it will attempt to merge anyway

+#### Permission Issues

+If you see errors related to permissions:

+- Ensure your Personal Access Token has the `repo` scope (full control of private repositories)
+- For public repositories, you may need only the `public_repo` scope
+- If you're using branch protection rules, ensure the token belongs to a user with bypass permissions or that all required checks are passing

+#### Branch Protection Rules

+If your repository uses branch protection rules:

-- Required status checks are failing
+- Required status checks must be passing
-- Required reviews are missing
+- Required reviews must be approved
+- The token must belong to a user with permission to bypass protections, or all requirements must be met

+#### Merge Conflicts

+If the PR has merge conflicts:

+- The action will detect this and report it in the logs
+- You'll need to resolve the conflicts manually or update the PR branch

+#### Other Issues

+- If the PR branch is behind the base branch, the action will report this
+- If required status checks are failing, the action will detect and report this
+- If the PR is blocked by branch protection rules, this will be indicated in the logs

 ## License